-Rents down month-over-month in 49 of 100 largest cities
+Rents down M/M in 59 of 100 largest cities

-The slight drop in rents at the national level is being mirrored in many of the nations biggest markets -- the map below show's month-over-month rent growth for the nation's 100 largest cities (markers are sized by population):
+The cooling rent growth at the national level is being mirrored in many of the nation's biggest markets -- the map below show's month-over-month rent growth for the nation's 100 largest cities (markers are sized by population):

 Few cities experiencing Y/Y rent declines